 5. Cat-Cow Stretch - For this stretch, you begin on all fours and As you inhale, simultaneously lift your sit bones upward, press your chest forward, and allow your belly to sink towards the floor.
 Lift your head, relax your shoulders away from your ears, and gaze straight ahead.
 Then when you exhale, you’ll go into Cat Pose by rounding your spine out, tucking your tailbone and drawing your public bone forward.
 Release your head to the floor but don’t force your chin to your chest.
 It’s one of our favorites to do after a long day because it helps with balancing emotions, calming our mood and massaging our organs.
 This stretch also just feels incredible on the back, hips and abdomen.

-If you don't have time to get to the gym, we hope this list inspires you to start stretching.
-It’s such a beneficial practice offering so many health benefits and you can do it anywhere with very little time.
+If you don't have time to get to the gym, we hope this list of beneficial stretches to relieve stress and anxiety inspires you.
+It’s such a great practice offering so many health benefits and you can do it anywhere with very little time.